-Jamonte Williams, 11, practices basketball in front of his home at 105 East Roper St. Jamonte is ranked 11th in his state Amateur Athletic Union basketball age bracket and, according to his mother, Sheena Williams, is also an "A" student.
+Jamonte Williams, 11, practices basketball in front of his home at 105 E. Roper St. Jamonte is ranked 11th in his state Amateur Athletic Union basketball age bracket and according to his mother, Sheena Williams, is also an A student.
 Dozens of residents in the Bristol Place neighborhood could be relocated from the area as part of a redevelopment plan from Champaign city officials.

-By Robert Holly/For CU-CitizenAccess -- For more than a month, community members have waited for The Housing Authority of Champaign County’s board of commissioners to reach a decision on Resolution 2012-27.
+By Robert Holly/For CU-CitizenAccess.org -- For more than a month, community members have waited for the Housing Authority of Champaign County’s board of commissioners to reach a decision on Resolution 2012-27.

 The resolution proposes to rank applicants on the waiting list for housing vouchers on preferences in addition to a random lottery.
 There are currently 400 low-income people on the waiting list for the vouchers that will assist them in paying for housing.

 A special session is tentatively scheduled for 1 p.m. on Nov.
 8 to discuss it further, following a meeting in October where the board tabled the resolution.

 Supporters of the resolution praised it for assisting displaced residents and victims of domestic violence, while critics voiced concern over the resolution’s exclusion of the homeless.